Switching between Office 365 for Business, Office Insider and Office Insider Fast without re-installing

 Should it be easy to switch Office Insider Fast for Business?

-As the Office Insider Fast release branch is relatively new, maybe it is still coming later to Office 365 for Business at a later time when Microsoft is more comfortable with this release channel themselves.
+As the Office Insider Fast release channel is relatively new, maybe the in-app Office Insider switching option is still coming to Office 365 for Business at a later time when Microsoft is more comfortable with this release channel themselves.

 Note: The methods described above can also be used to quickly switch over a certain user when you want to deploy a certain fix that he or she really needs but is not yet available in your default/corporate release channel.